 Distance from Rethymnon town: 20 km to the East.

 Characteristics: Sandy beaches with pebbles, rocks in the sea; organized with umbrellas and sunbeds, and a few beach bars available.

 The village of Skaleta offers a few great beaches.
-As you enter the village from the East, there is a beach with golden sand and pebbles, but the seabed is totally rocky with some big flat rock formations not far from the water edge.
+As you enter the village from the East, there is a beach with golden sand and pebbles, but the seabed is rocky with some big flat rock formations not far from the water edge.

 The beach is organized with free sunbeds and umbrellas at the beach bars.
-If you are searching for a photo shooting place, then this beach is perfect as it has great scenery and offers totally amazing sunsets with all the shades of gold, red and purple.
+If you are searching for a photo shooting place, then this beach is perfect as it has great scenery and offers amazing sunsets with all the shades of gold, red and purple.

 Do remember that this area is also a shelter for Caretta Caretta turtles in summer.

 The eastern beach in Skaleta is a mix of sand and pebbles with crystalline waters, perfect for snorkeling.
 The beach ends with a scenic cliff too.